College Football Prop Betting Massachusetts

 - New York: Massachusetts and New York college football prop betting restrictions are the same.
 Bettors in both jurisdictions can’t bet on player props, award props, or in-state team props at any state-regulated sportsbooks.

 - Rhode Island: Of Massachusetts’ neighbors, the Rhode Island college football prop betting market is most similar to New Hampshire.
 Rhode Island legislators have banned in-state college football props and only regulate one local book, Sportsbook Rhode Island.
-For the reasons mentioned in the New Hampshire blurb, it’s better to bet with Bovada than travel to Rhode Island from Massachusetts to bet on CFB props.
+For the reasons mentioned in the New Hampshire blurb, it’s better to bet with BetOnline than travel to Rhode Island from Massachusetts to bet on CFB props.

 - Vermont: The restrictions for betting on college football props in Vermont are the same as they are in Massachusetts.
 Their locally regulated books can only offer props on out-of-state college teams.
 That means no in-state props or any bets on players (awards included).